josmar-crwdstffng/angular/aio/content/guide/feature-modules.md

 Now the `AppModule` knows about the feature module.
 If you were to add any service providers to the feature module, `AppModule` would know about those too, as would any other feature modules.
-However, NgModules don't expose their components by default.
+However, NgModules do not expose their components by default.

 ## Rendering a feature module's component template